-The department maintains an active advising function in a two-tier system.
-Business administration employs a full-time academic advisor with whom each student in pre-business status should consult on matters regarding general education, University requirements, the pre-business program, and routine major issues.
-When students move from pre-business to the business administration major they are assigned a faculty advisor.
+The department maintains an active advising function in a twotier system.
+Business administration employs a full-time academic advisor with whom each student in pre-major status should consult on matters regarding general education, University requirements, the pre-major program, and routine major issues.
+When students move from pre-major to the business administration major they are assigned a faculty advisor.
 Every full-time faculty member actively advises students, especially on matters relating to the major and careers.